Kimserey/BlogArchive/20170414_identity_server.md

 Then from the Startup file we register the identity service and add the middleware.

 ```
+// -- This is in the Identity provider

 public class Startup
 {
     public void ConfigureServices(IServiceCollection services)